Breast Augmentation & Implants in Tampa Bay

 Side effects after breast augmentation surgery include soreness, discomfort, and some mild swelling and bruising.
 These side effects are temporary and should return to normal after a couple of weeks.
 Should you experience prolonged discomfort or decrease in sensation, make your surgeon aware in one of your follow-up sessions.

-In the weeks that follow breast augmentation surgery, there are certain activities and habits you should avoid to ease your recovery.
+In the weeks that follow breast augmentation surgery, you should avoid certain activities and habits to ease your recovery.

 - Wear a surgical bra 24 hours a day for two weeks post-surgery.

 - No sleeping on your sides or stomach for six weeks post-surgery.

 - No strenuous activity that causes your breast to bounce for at least five weeks.